Mass General for Children

 About This Program

-The Massachusetts General Hospital Child Protection Program is a resource for hospital staff and affiliates, families and the community in navigating issues of child abuse and neglect.
+The Mass General Brigham Child Protection Program is a resource for hospital staff and affiliates, families and the community in navigating issues of child abuse and neglect.

-The mission of the Child Protection Program (CPP) at Massachusetts General Hospital is to:
+The mission of the Child Protection Program (CPP) at Mass General Brigham is to:

 - Provide the highest standard of clinical care to victims of child abuse and neglect